geseib/aws-serverless-workshops/DevOps/3_XRay/README.md

 The image shows a client, your browser, connecting to the **AWS::Lambda** resource, which represents the instantiation of the Lambda function.
 The second connection to the **AWS::Lambda::Function** represents the call to `list.lambda_handler`, which is the handler defined in the `app-sam.yaml` template.
 The third connection to the **AWS::DynamoDB::Table** represents the queries to the DynamoDB table that persists the Unicorn Stable.

-The orange circles around **AWS::Lambda** and **AWS::Lambda::Function** indicates there is an error when making the HTTP calls between these services.
+The green circles around **AWS::Lambda** and **AWS::Lambda::Function** indicates there is no error when making the HTTP calls between these services, but notice the time it is taking: almost **3sec**.
+This seems long, so lets see whats going on.

 ### Traces